bbuxton0823/policy-bot/README.md

   - Responsive design for desktop and mobile use
   - Helpful tooltips and status indicators
   - Dark mode support for reduced eye strain
+  - Thread saving and management for continued conversations

 ## Tech Stack